madees/ADM-OSC-Chataigne-Module/README.md

 - "Z to FG" curve map and send ADM-OSC received Z cartesian position to FG (Function Groups) levels.
 By default, the FG1 is the lower, FG2 is the upper.
 - "A,D" to "X,Y" convert and send ADM-OSC received (A,D) spheric positions to DS100.
 - "D to level" curve map and send ADM-OSC received D distance to DS100 object level attenuation.

+## Little helpers for cartesian<>polar conversions
+There is also filter scripts to convert Point3D from cube to sphere and vis versa.